jarun/nnn/README.md

 #### Change file associations

 If you want to set custom applications for certain mime types, or change the ones set already (e.g. vi, mpv, zathura), modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
 Then re-compile and install.

+### Why fork?

+I chose to fork because:
+- one can argue my approach deviates from the goal of the original project -  keep the utility `suckless`.
+In my opinion evolution is the taste of time.
+- I would like to have a bit of control on what features are added in the name of desktop integration.
+A feature-bloat is the last thing in my mind.
+Check out [nnn design considerations](https://github.com/jarun/nnn/wiki/nnn-design-considerations) for more details.

 ### Developers